 How does wifi in Cayo Coco work?

-When you stay at a hotel in Cayo Coco, you can purchase a wifi card in the hotel's phone office.
+When you stay at a hotel in Cayo Coco, you can purchase a wifi card in the hotel's phone once.
 You can also inquire at your resort's front desk.
 These cards remind me of the old-school long distance phone cards you used to have to buy to make long distance international calls.
 The cards cost just 1 Cuban peso (CUC) for 1 hour’s worth of wifi.
 You'll have to pay using Cuban pesos.
 You will not be able to use a credit card or American or Canadian currency.
 If you don't have the appropriate currency on hand, you'll be able to exchange it at the hotel's currency exchange counter very easily.
 At Memories Flamenco Beach, I was able to exchange American currency without any hassle at all.

-Once you've purchased your wifi card, either you or the hotel personnel will scratch the password off the back of the card.
+Once you've purchased your wifi card, either you or the hotel personnel will scratch the password on the back of the card.
 You'll go to your phone or table'ts wifi settings, and when you select the resort’s wireless network, you’ll be prompted to log in with the username and password that appears on the back of the wifi card you’ve purchased.

 You’ll enter the username and password as provided, and then the clock starts ticking!
 The log-in screen will tell you how many minutes have elapsed and how many you have remaining on the card.
 It doesn’t matter what you’re doing online when you’re logged into the wifi network.
 You can stream music or video or check e-mail or your social media accounts.
 It doesn’t matter.
 It is the time that is elapsing that matters.
 When you turn off your wifi connection, the clock will stop running.
 It will start up again the next time you join the network with the username and password from the card.
 You can very easily make several hours worth of wifi last throughout your vacation!